tekumara/notes/teamcity.md

 Kotlin will interpolate variables prefixed with a `$` in a multi-line string.
 To include a literal `$` use `${'$'}` ([ref](https://stackoverflow.com/a/32994616/149412))

+### Changes are not detected on tagged commits

+On the build config home page in the UI, make sure the dropdown isn't `<All branches>` and refers to a tag.

+On your VCS root make sure:

+- branch specification is: `+:*`
+- "Enable to use tags in the branch specification" is checked

 ## References

 [Kotlin DSL](https://www.jetbrains.com/help/teamcity/kotlin-dsl.html)